GeekLaunch/geeklaunch.github.io/content/blog/smart-contract-security-near.md

 Speaking of serialization, smart contracts deal with many different forms of data, not all of which might be easily serializable into JSON (via `serde`) or Borsh.
 Particularly when using data types from a third-party crate, this can be an issue.

 [Rust disallows implementations of foreign traits on foreign types](https://doc.rust-lang.org/book/ch10-02-traits.html#implementing-a-trait-on-a-type).
-Thus, we create a new wrapper type around the type we wish to serialize, for example:
+Thus, we create a new wrapper type around the type we wish to serialize, for instance:

 ```rust
 pub struct MyWrapper(pub Inner);